Business line of credit requirements checklist on a lender's desk

 What DSCR do lenders require?

-Most bank lenders require a minimum DSCR of 1.25x.
-Online lenders may approve at 1.0x, though this is the absolute minimum with no cushion.
-Higher DSCR improves both approval odds and credit limit offers.
+Most bank lenders require minimum DSCR of 1.25x.
+Online lenders accept 1.0x minimum with no cushion.
+Higher DSCR improves odds and limit offers.

 Do I need collateral for a business LOC?

 Lines under $100,000 are typically unsecured.
-Facilities over $250,000 often require a UCC-1 filing (blanket lien) on business assets.
-Personal guarantees are near-universal for businesses under 5 years old, regardless of collateral requirements.
+Facilities over $250,000 often require UCC-1 filing (blanket lien) on business assets.
+Personal guarantees are near-universal for under-5-year businesses.

 How much does documentation quality matter?

 Significantly.
-Incomplete or inconsistent documentation is one of the top reasons applications are delayed or declined.
-Revenue figures on tax returns must match bank deposit patterns.
-Missing bank statement months flag as red flags.
-Organized, complete documentation packages reduce approval timelines by 30–50% at most institutions.
+Incomplete or inconsistent documentation causes delays or declines.
+Revenue figures must match bank patterns.
+Missing months flag as red flags.
+Complete packages reduce approval times by 30–50%.

 Financial Disclaimer: The information on this page is provided for educational and informational purposes only and does not constitute financial, investment, legal, or tax advice.
 Credit availability, terms, and rates vary by applicant profile and market conditions.
 Consult a qualified financial advisor before making capital decisions.